uint/uint.me/content/blog/clean_life.md

 the blacksmith only applied a bandaid.
 You know true repair belongs to the appropriate specialist, and carpentry is not as simple as it seems.

-Experiencing a disaster after a disaster is not a sign everyone should get good at dousing any kind of fire that could possibly happen.
+Experiencing disaster after disaster is not a sign everyone should get good at dousing any kind of fire that could possibly happen.
 It is a sign there are deeper issues at play and life has gotten out of control.